russelsantos19/100-days-of-code/log.md

 **Thoughts**:    I think I should be more specific in writing my progress not just for me to easy to understand and recall when I read it but also for the other people who read my progress.
 God bless us all!

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 88: September 30, 2020 Wednesday

+**Today's Progress**:   Today I separate viewmodel from view so View, Model, and Viewmodel are now separated.
+I also apply export default to my code in model.

+**Thoughts**:    I learned about 'Separation of Concerns'.
+This is what I missed and what my mentor trying to teach me for the past week.
+But I did not apply bec. what I'm doing is SFC in vuejs.
+Now I understand.
+And I learned one of the common mistakes of a CodeNewbie.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)
 .